 You can’t look at those ingredients and not tell yourself that they would all combine for a delicious oatmeal cake!

 Bring that homemade feel back to your kitchen with this Mammy’s oatmeal cake with coconut frosting recipe.
 It’s almost as good as grandma’s oatmeal cake.

 Made from scratch and made with love, this oatmeal cake is packed full of flavour and offers a unique twist with the added coconut frosting.
 Simply pour boiling water over the oats until cool, and then combine with the other ingredients to make the perfect oat mixture.

 The cooked frosting is full of nuts and coconut and works delightfully well with the hearty oatmeal to give you a cake that tastes like no other.

 This is a cake that will give the smell and look of something that is homemade and packed full of goodness, unlike anything that you would get out of a box.

-A second fruity twist on a traditional oat cake, this apple and almond cake is packed full of exciting and sweet flavours.
+A second fruity twist on a traditional, old fashioned oatmeal cake, this apple and almond cake is packed full of exciting and sweet flavours.